turingschool-projects/kwk-level3-swift/sessions/xcode_intro.markdown

 ### Playgrounds

+XCode Playgrounds are just what they sounds like - a safe place to play with code and see what happens.
+It's a great place to iterate on small problems so you can quickly see the outcome of a given method (without running an entire project).
+It's also a place that developers go to solve problems just for fun/practice.
+As we learn programming concepts this week, we will utilize XCode Playgrounds here and there since it's a lot easier and quicker to run than a project.

 #### Expected

 * Create three variables - your name, age, and favorite thing to do during the summer.
-* Print to the console, a sentence that uses all three of your variables!
+* Print to the console a sentence that uses all three of your variables!

 #### The Big Finish